 Supporting businesses to stay afloat

 |Author||Nóra Krokovay (KOPINT-Tárki) and Eurofound|

 Under Section 3 of the government decree 47/2020, businesses in the sectors of catering, entertainment, tourism and passenger transport will receive protection from a rent increase and termination of rental contracts until at least the end of June, after which the ban can be extended.
-Rental leases for these companies cannot be terminated in this period, either, so tenants cannot be evicted, although it is not clear if this means on any grounds at all or whether landlords can exercise some of their rights to terminate.
+Rental leases for these companies cannot be terminated in this period so tenants cannot be evicted.
+It is not clear if this means on any grounds at all or whether landlords can exercise some of their rights to terminate.

-The measure could affect about 50,000 companies, mainly SMEs in the COVID-vulnerable sectors.
+The measure could affect about 50,000 companies, mainly SMEs in sectors vulnerable to the impacts of the pandemic.
 The rule overrides any rent increases stipulated in the rental contract.
 Legal experts say that if tenants do not pay rent at all, landlords are likely to seek agreement on special terms rather than lose clients on a shrinking property rental market.
-Analysts argue that the effectiveness of this measure in supporting businesses is very low, since under the current circumstances property owners were not likely to raise rents anyway, if anything, rents are dropping on current market conditions.
+Analysts argue that the effectiveness of this measure in supporting businesses is very low, since under the current circumstances property owners were not likely to raise rents.

 |Does not apply to workers||